inside/vim-search-pulse/README.md

 # The vim search pulse

+## Easily locate where the cursor is after a search

 ## Description

 When you perform a search, the cursor jumps to the closest match.
 It's often